Dear Robyn

 The clearest faces and most fascinating illusions often emerge from sections that are all different tints and shades of blue.
 Blue cubes.

-I think of the line we might always be blue from Myles Davis the Cool, right before the crowd shouts Jackson!
+I think of the line we might always be blue from Myles Davis and the Cool, right before the crowd shouts Jackson!
 He lived in that song until I found him.

 The painting is already there in the layers and my only job is to pay close enough attention to uncover it as it wants to be.
 I remember hearing Michelangelo’s “angel in the marble” idea and feeling like that summed it up perfectly.
 The music lays the foundation and I just follow directions until all of the angels are freed.